Quick Start

 If you’re running this inside a virtual machine, it is extremely important that the virtual machines supported nested virtualization, otherwise the performance of the VMs will be un-usable.

-You’ll need to start all of the necessary dependencies first:
+You’ll need to start by installing all of the necessary dependencies first, you also need to make sure you run all of these commands as ``root``:

 Once done, you can clone the repository locally and switch to the atmosphere directory: